seapagan/lice2/CONTRIBUTING.md

 ## Guidelines

-Here are some guidelines to follow when contributing to Py-Maker:
+Here are some guidelines to follow when contributing to Lice2:

 - Do not update the version number in the `pyproject.toml` file.
 This will be done by the maintainers when a new release is made.